Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

         Follow the procedure outlined above to `Power cycle the node` again and verify the hostname is correctly set, afterward.

+    7. Disconnect from the console.

-    7. Set `CSM_SCRIPTDIR` to the scripts directory included in the docs-csm RPM for the CSM 0.9.5 patch:
+    8. Set `CSM_SCRIPTDIR` to the scripts directory included in the docs-csm RPM for the CSM 0.9.5 patch:

         ```bash
         ncn-m001# export CSM_SCRIPTDIR=/usr/share/doc/metal/upgrade/0.9/csm-0.9.5/scripts
         ```

-    6. Run the platform health checks from the [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#platform-health-checks) procedure.
+    9. Run the platform health checks from the [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#platform-health-checks) procedure.
+The `BGP Peering Status and Reset` procedure can be skipped, as a different procedure in the next step step 10 will be used to verify the BGP peering status.

         Recall that updated copies of the two HealthCheck scripts referenced in the `Platform Health Checks` can be run from here: